 Please note, however, that valet parking IS free for those of you who are high, or semi-high rollers.

-Gamblers with M Life players cards who have reached Gold, Platinum, or NOIR status are entitled to free valet parking.
+Gamblers with MGM Rewards players cards who have reached for Gold, Platinum, or NOIR status are entitled to free valet parking.
 (But still be sure to tip the valet drivers).
-Those of who holding M Life players cards with Sapphire or Pearl status will have to pay for valet parking
+Those of who at the Sapphire or Pearl status will have to pay for valet parking

 MGM Grand Garden Arena Parking